EAAI-27 Call for Participation

 Instructions for paper submissions (all tracks except Model AI Assignments, which have their own format):

-EAAI-24 will not consider any paper that, at the time of submission, is under review for or has already been published or accepted for publication in a refereed journal or conference.
-Once submitted to EAAI-24, papers may not be submitted to another refereed journal or conference during the review period.
+EAAI-27 will not consider any paper that, at the time of submission, is under review for or has already been published or accepted for publication in a refereed journal or conference.
+Simultaneous submission to other AAAI-27 tracks or events is also disallowed.
+Once submitted to EAAI-27, papers may not be submitted to another refereed journal or conference during the review period.
 These restrictions do not apply to unrefereed forums or workshops without archival proceedings.

 Birds of a Feather Sessions

-EAAI-25 is soliciting proposals for Birds of a Feather sessions to take place at the conference.
-If you have an idea for a Birds of a Feather session that would be relevant for the EAAI participants, please email a 1 page proposal (any format) to eaai25chairs@aaai.org with title “Birds of a Feather Proposal”.
+If you have an idea for a Birds of a Feather session that would be relevant to EAAI participants, please email a one-page proposal (any format) to eaai27chairs@aaai.org with the title "Birds of a Feather Proposal" by the paper submission deadline.

 Contact Information